 Strip bar.
 Steve and Brandon enter, and Steve is still grumbling about Clare and Carl possibly hooking up.
 Colin's sitting at the bar, and looks panicked when he sees them.
 Steve gets into an argument with a weird guy sitting next to him at the bar...and somehow things quickly degenerate into a big bar room brawl.
 When Colin makes a break for the exit, Brandon spots him and yells to Steve that he just saw Colin.

 David walks Donna back to her room, and the two lay on her bed for a little while.
 David idly wonders if Eric got lucky with some unlucky female, and Donna asks David why he never acts like a sleaze and hits on girls like that.
-David tells her it's not his style, and Donna says she likes his style and that she always felt safe with him...well, except when he doinked Ariel in the limo.
+David tells her it's not his style, and Donna says she likes his style and that she always felt safe with him...except of course when he doinked Ariel in the limo.
 But even that lapse in judgment didn't fundamentally change the things she likes about him.
 David forces himself to get up from the bed and says he should get going before he does anything that might endanger her sainted virginity.

 Police station.
 Steve and Brandon are released from police custody without getting charged.
 They meet up with Valerie and Kelly, who have been sitting in the waiting room, and Brandon informs them that he saw Colin at the strip club.
 Valerie tells him that Colin must have gotten spooked, since he didn't show up at the freighter as expected...but the hot FBI agent plans to check out the dock area later.